AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot.md

 To change the level of details in log files:

-1. Ensure the application is not running.
+1. Ensure that the application is not running.

 1. On Windows system:

     1. Open a command window.

-    1. Launch [!DNL Adobe Experience Manager] desktop app by running the command:
+    1. Launch the [!DNL Adobe Experience Manager] desktop app by running the command:

     ```shell
     set AEM_DESKTOP_LOG_LEVEL=DEBUG&"C:\Program Files\Adobe\Adobe Experience Manager Desktop.exe